Jean-Talon Market

-Jean-Talon Market (French: Marché Jean-Talon) is a farmer's market in Montreal.
+Jean-Talon Market is a farmer's market in Montreal, Quebec, Canada.
 Located in the Little Italy district, the market is bordered by Jean-Talon Street to the north, Mozart Ave. to the south, Casgrain Ave. to the west and Henri-Julien Ave. to the east.
 It contains two city-maintained streets both called Place du Marché du Nord.

 It is the largest market in Montreal and one of the largest open-air markets in North America.

 History

 The market was opened to the public in 1933 while Camillien Houde was the city mayor.
 Before that, the space the market now occupies was a lacrosse field for the "Shamrock Lacrosse Grounds" club.

 The market's single building (the chalet) quickly became the focal point for development of the area around it.
 From the opening until 1961, the chalet was used as a terminal for buses heading to the neighbouring city of Laval.
 Between 1961 and 1970 a municipal library and a social services centre replaced the bus station.
 Since then, the space was occupied by administrative offices.

 Major renovations were undertaken in 2004 to handle the crowds that populate the market during the summer months.
 An underground parking lot was constructed, and an above ground structure was built over the underground parking area, to host 20 specialty boutiques.